 - There are also a number of other formula categories that exist virtually entirely for marketing purposes, such as “for breastfeeding supplementation,” “for older babies,” or even “for toddlers.”
 In comparison to the meticulous regulation of infant formula itself, these kinds of claims are virtually unregulated.
 (In short – you don’t need them.)

 Any kind of formula can come in three different preparations: powder, liquid concentrate, and ready-to-feed liquids.
-Powder is the most cost efficient, and since formula costs $$$$, that’s probably your best bet, but ready-to-feed liquids can be a life-saver for some outings and especially for travel.
+Powder is the most cost efficient, and since formula costs $$$$, that’s probably your best bet, but ready-to-feed liquids can be a life-saver for some outings and especially for travel (which maybe we’ll be able to look forward to again soon, we hope 🤞).
 (Trying to prep a bottle on a plane with a screaming baby is not so easy, lemme tell you.)

 The formula section in the baby aisle can be a little overwhelming, but the main takeaway is that you shouldn’t stress out over picking a formula.
 Remember, it’s very possible that you’ll wind up trying a few different brands before you settle on one that’s right for your baby.